Signals/Setups Published for: Jan 26 – Jan 31 2020

 - Momentum thrust is a sharp move in price

-- Basing is when price is ranging sideways – usually used to explain price action after a momentum move
+- Basing is when the price is ranging sideways – usually used to explain price action after a momentum move

 - Basing at highs or lows of the momentum move are continuation patterns